Last Updated: December 12, 2024

 Tom Pennington/Getty Images

 Also in 2011, Na played the worst-ever par-4 hole in the history of the PGA Tour, making a 16 on the ninth hole at the Valero Texas Open.
-It was a comedy of errors, and at one point the ball rebounded back towards him after striking a tree.
+It was a comedy of errors, and at one point, the ball rebounded back toward him after striking a tree.
 Despite this, Kevin managed to finish with a position of tenth at the PGA Championship.
-Fifth places also came at the Bob Hope Classic and the Wells Fargo Championship.
+Fifth place also came at the Bob Hope Classic and the Wells Fargo Championship.
 That year, another questionable moment came after Na missed the ball entirely during the Justin Timberlake Shriners Hospital for Children Open.
 However, it was later determined that Na wasn't actually trying to hit the ball, and the swing was not counted as a stroke.
 Despite this strange moment, Kevin went on to win his first PGA Tour title at the event after eight years and over 200 attempts.
 This win also gave him almost $800,000 in prize money.

 Kevin continued to compete over the next few years but eventually suffered a back injury in 2013.
 Strong results followed after he completed rehab, however – especially at the Frys.com Open, where he narrowly missed out on a victory in 2015.
 In 2018, Kevin won his second PGA Tour event at A Military Tribute at The Greenbrier.
 A third victory came at the Charles Schwab Challenge in 2019.
 A fourth victory soon followed that year, with another win at the Shriners Hospitals for Children Open.
 In 2021, Na won his fifth PGA Tour Event, this time claiming victory at the familiar Sony Open in Hawaii.
-Later in 2021, Kevin earned $4 million after finishing in third place at the Tour Championship, which was part of the FedEx Cup.
+Later, in 2021, Kevin earned $4 million after finishing in third place at the Tour Championship, which was part of the FedEx Cup.

 Kevin Na Career Earnings